jianing-sun/Javacard-Apdu-TLV/README.md

 3. Using all the classes (APDU, de/encryption, TLV parse), display the result of parsing the given byte stream:
 `80 E2 00 00 0A af 82 11 db db d9 08 12 9b d8`
+This is an APDU with an encrypted TLV in its data field.
+a) Get the data field from the apdu
+b) decrypt data -> decrypted data is a TLV
+c) parse TLV (1 byte long tag)

-* This app can display both the information after parsing and the ASCII output of values.
+* This app can display both the **parsing information** and the **ASCII output** of values.

 **Explanation for the parsing information which displayed in the view of the app:** After decrpting, the TLV is
 `BE 08 47 06 6F 64 20 4A 6F 62`.
 The first tag is `BE`, whose constructed flag is True as its sixth bit is 1.
 That means this is a constructed TLV which contains another TLV inside.
 The second tag is `47` with value length `06`, therefore the value for second TLV is `6F 64 20 4A 6F 42`.

-This is an APDU with an encrypted TLV in its data field.
-a) Get the data field from the apdu
-b) decrypt data -> decrypted data is a TLV
-c) parse TLV (1 byte long tag)
 <div align="center">
   <img src="https://github.com/jianingsun21/javacard-apdu-tlv/blob/master/figures/4.jpeg" width="300" height=“350">
 </div>